 Your wing, like a car, should be technically checked to ensure proper airworthiness.
-Your wing should be serviced by a qualified professional for the first time after 24 months, or after 100 hours.
-However, if you are a frequent flyer (more than 100 hrs per year), then we recommend you have the wing serviced annually.
+Your wing should be checked by a qualified professional for the first time after 24 months, or after 100 hours.
+However, if you are a frequent flyer (more than 100 hrs per year), then we recommend, that you get your glider checked annually.
 The checker should inform you about the condition of your glider and if some parts will need to be checked or changed before the next normal service check period.